I. STATEMENT OF REGULATION

 Any sanction that separates a student from the University will be noted on that student’s academic transcript.
 A lesser sanction may not be noted on the transcript.

-1. Appeal Requests.
-A student has the ability to request that the Vice President of Student and International Affairs (or designee) review a Hearing Body’s finding that the student is responsible for a violation of the Student Conduct Code.
-Should the Vice President of Student and International Affairs (or designee) grant the appeal request, he/she will assign someone to hear the appeal other than the person who initially heard the case.
-A student choosing to request an appeal must do so in writing to the Vice President for Student and International Affairs within five class days of the date on the decision letter.
-Supporting documentation should accompany all appeal requests.
+A student has the ability to request an appeal of the official decision of the Provost and Vice President for Academic Affairs (or their designee) to the University’s President (or their designee).
+A student choosing to request an appeal must do so in writing to the Student Conduct Office within five class days of the date on the official decision letter.
+Supporting documentation shall accompany all appeal requests.
 An appeal request must be based on one or more of the following grounds:

 b.
-The sanction(s) is (are) extraordinarily disproportionate to the violation committed.
+The sanction(s) is (are) extraordinarily disproportionate to the violation committed; or

 c.
 New information that was not available at the time of the original hearing that substantially affected the outcome of the hearing.